mrbrant89/wokedissident/_posts/2025/04/2025-04-21-reagan-to-biden-immigration.md

 - A valid passport
 - A fluent English-speaking U.S. sponsor with tax returns handy

-It’s Hunger Games meets Kafka.
+It’s Hunger Games meets Black Mirror.

 ### Bottom Line?
 Legal Migration Is for the Lucky and the Rich